kodachi614/macropaw/README.md

 ## Firmware

-The firmware is licensed under the GNU General Public License, version 3.0.
+The firmware is licensed under the GNU General Public License, version 3.0 or later.

 The `firmware` directory within each board's directory includes the firmware source code firmware and the firmware license (in `firmware/LICENSE`).